JavierBL89/QUIZZ-QUIZZ-Game-Code-Institute-Project-2/README.md

 -   When the user clicks on a answer button the rest of the buttons are still engage which means that they still can press any answer right after clicking on the first one before the next question is show and it also would trigger any functionality added to the button answer.

 ## Technology used

-    ## Languages
+### Languages

 -   HTML
 -   CSS
 -   JavaScript

+### Libraries

+- None libraries used

 # Deployment

-The website is currently deployed on Github pages.
+The website is currently deployed on Github pages. deployed the website on GitHub pages via the following:

+1. From the projects repository go to the settings tab.
+2. On the left hand menu near the bottom click on the pages link.
+3. Under Source click on the button "None" which will produce a drop down.
+4. Click on Main and then click Save.
+5. The following message will appear: Your site is ready to be published.
+6. After a few minutes the site will be published and the message will change to Your site is published.

-You can access the site on the following link [Quizz-Quizz](https://javierbl89.github.io/QUIZZ-QUIZZ-Game-Code-Institute-Project-2/)
+You can access this site on the following link [Quizz-Quizz](https://javierbl89.github.io/QUIZZ-QUIZZ-Game-Code-Institute-Project-2/)

 # Credits